1. Federal Office for Logistics and Mobility (BALM)

 The weekly rest period should last 45 hours.
 It can be shortened to 24 hours, however, the missing hours of rest must be added to a rest period of at least nine hours.
 The settlement must take place within the next three weeks.

-In Germany, the police, the Occupational health and safety authorities and the Federal Office for Goods Transport (BAG) are responsible for monitoring these regulations.
+In Germany, the police, the Occupational health and safety authorities and the Federal Office for Logistics and Mobility (BALM) are responsible for monitoring these regulations.

-Miklos can meet the BAG officials mainly at roadside checks.
-If the BAG detects violations, both Miklos and his employer can be punished with fines and, in the case of serious violations, even with imprisonment.
-The BAG also checks whether the truck drivers observe the weekly rest period of at least 45 hours and whether they spend it outside the driver’s cab as intended.
+Miklos can meet the BALM officials mainly at roadside checks.
+If the BALM detects violations, both Miklos and his employer can be punished with fines and, in the case of serious violations, even with imprisonment.
+The BALM also checks whether the truck drivers observe the weekly rest period of at least 45 hours and whether they spend it outside the driver’s cab as intended.
 In this case, too, Miklos and his employer face fines.
-Miklos can contact the BAG and report the employer.
+Miklos can contact the BALM and report the employer.

 Miklos can also find information about working conditions in Germany in Hungarian on the website of the Office for the Equal Treatment of EU Workers:

-The police often carry out joint road checks with the Federal Office for Goods Transport.
+The police often carry out joint road checks with the Federal Office for Logistics an Mobility.
 It is also responsible for checking and punishing violations of the driving and rest times.
 In this way, the police protect road safety.
 Miklos can file a complaint with the police because his employer tried to force him to manipulate the tachometer.
 The behaviour of the employer may be punishable by law.

 3. Occupational health and safety authority